 Part 4: Unlocking the SIM Card locked from the Network service provider

-As already explained above, most of the smartphones are sold under a contract from a network service provider.
+As already explained above, most smartphones are sold under a contract from a network service provider.
 The reason for the success of this model is definitely its lower prices, and you’ll only have to pay in installments.
 So who would want to buy a phone at full price when you can get it at a lower price.
-But there is one downside of it as you wouldn’t be able to use this phone to operate the sim card provided by another network provider.
+But there is one downside: you wouldn’t be able to use this phone to operate the sim card provided by another network provider.
 So what to do if you want to get rid of your current sim card and replace it with a new network provider?
 The following are the things that most often will be asked if you want to switch your sim cards in the same smartphone.